 These steps include feeding low fat diets, either temporarily or permanently, as well as being cautious when giving pets treats or human food.
 Pancreatitis can range between being a mild to even life-threatening disease.

 If you suspect that you pet may be suffering from pancreatitis, it is critical to visit your regular veterinarian or after-hours emergency animal hospital as soon as possible.

-As Walker Road Animal Hospital has an in-house laboratory, digital radiographs, ultrasound and 24 hour care, we are fully equipped to diagnose and treat pancreatitis.
+As Walker Road Animal Hospital has an in-house laboratory, digital radiographs, ultrasound and 24-hour care, we are fully equipped to diagnose and treat pancreatitis.

-To learn more pancreatitis and your pets, please see this helpful resource made available through Veterinary Partners.
+To learn more about pancreatitis and your pets, please see this helpful resource made available through Veterinary Partners.